wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 remote hosts (VMs / machines) where the Liberty collective members will host the sample applications.

-In the next sections of the lab, you will continue the recommended practice of using automation to create a **Liberty Collective** and deploy the server package to two hosts (VMs), and add the deployed servers to the Liberty Collective, where the servers can be centrally managed by
+In the next sections of the lab, you continue the recommended practice of using automation to create a **Liberty Collective** and deploy the server package to two hosts (VMs), and add the deployed servers to the Liberty Collective, where the servers can be centrally managed by